shashanknsridhara/shashanknsridhara.github.io/_pages/about.md

 ---
 <h3 id="quote" class="archive__subtitle">कर्मण्येवाधिकारस्ते मा फलेषु कदाचन - Perform your duty but do not have any expectation of the results </h3> <br>

-Hi, I am Shashank, a Ph.D. student from Ming Hsieh Department of Electrical and Computer Engineering at the University of Southern California .
+Hi, I am Shashank, a Ph.D. student from Ming Hsieh Department of Electrical and Computer Engineering at the University of Southern California.
 My research advisor is [Prof. Antonio Ortega](https://scholar.google.com/citations?user=K4bCJYcAAAAJ&hl=en).

 My research interest lies at the intersection of graph signal processing, multimedia data compression and differential geometry.
 I am particularly interested in developing scalable algorithms for 3D point cloud processing such as compression, graph construction, sampling and reconstruction.